 Next is the self-timer button.
 In the spirit of terrible sequels, it repeats all of the faults of the flash mode button, and then fails harder.
 It does this by requiring that the photographer not only press it, again applying the amount of pressure one might apply were they attempting to plug a dam with a single finger, but it also requires the shooter to hold the button down while also pressing the shutter button.
 Then the self-timer activates, allowing us to scamper away and pose in front of the World’s Largest Protozoa roadside attraction.

 Last, is the shutter release button.
 A typical half-click focuses and locks exposure, a further press releases the shutter.
 Simple, except the physical button is aggressively narrow.
 Any thinner and it might’ve been a pin.
-I’m not sure which intern Naoki Sakai appointed “Shutter Button Designer,” but I hope they were unpaid.
+I’m not sure which intern Naoki Sakai appointed “Shutter Button Designer,” but I hope they learned their lesson.

 And I should probably complain about the On/Off switch.
 I hate it.
 I’ve never hated an On/Off switch so deeply, and that includes the one on my treadmill, which I hate quite a bit.
 But the Écru’s On/Off switch is a disgusting and shapeless vestigial tail protruding grotesquely from the front of the camera